kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 More than one year after that speech, when we look at what Facebook actually did, we can see again that Facebook's actions were far more pragmatic for its bottom line.
 It opted for less controversy, which is far better for business and advertisers, even though it was against the ideals, Mark shared during his Georgetown speech.

-Facebook's position is that there is no conflict of interest between users and advertisers, as you can read it in Mark Zuckerberg's post ["Understanding Facebook’s Business Model"](https://about.fb.com/news/2019/01/understanding-facebooks-business-model/){:target="_blank"}.
+Facebook's position is that there is no conflict of interest between users and advertisers, as you can read in Mark Zuckerberg's post ["Understanding Facebook’s Business Model."](https://about.fb.com/news/2019/01/understanding-facebooks-business-model/){:target="_blank"}

-I beg to differ on this because based on just looking at what Facebook does compare to what it says it wants to do, **when it comes to privacy, Facebook is on advertisers' side**.
-They showed it on many occasions.
+I beg to differ on this.
+Based on just looking at what Facebook does compare to what it says it wants to do **when it comes to privacy, Facebook is on the advertisers’ side.** They showed it on many occasions.

 For example, recent [full-page newspaper ads](https://www.bloomberg.com/news/articles/2020-12-16/facebook-attacks-apple-s-ios-changes-in-full-page-newspaper-ads){:target="_blank"} that attacked Apple changes that forced iOS apps to ask users consent before tracking them outside of the app clearly shows that when there is a conflict between what advertisers want and what users want, they chose advertisers.
-They even launched [separate campaign](https://about.fb.com/news/2021/02/lets-talk-about-why-personalized-ads-matter/){:target="_blank"} where Facebook promoted benefits of targeted advertising.
+They even launched [a separate campaign](https://about.fb.com/news/2021/02/lets-talk-about-why-personalized-ads-matter/){:target="_blank"} where Facebook promoted the benefits of targeted advertising.

 That by itself does not make Facebook, an evil company.
 Many companies offer services for free and make money on the backend from advertising or other fees.
 Also, there are far more situations where users' and advertisers' interests are in line, like eliminating hateful content.
 But privacy is obviously not one of them, and we should be aware that if legally allowed, Facebook will most probably side with advertisers.